likicv/usysml-test-cases/test_cases.md

 ## Discussion

-If a `Part` element is not specified, this opens the question, how to handle this situation in the implementation.
+The possibility that a `Part` element has no type specified opens the question how to handle this situation in the implementation.

 # Test Case #01.006: Namespace search rules